Wild Banbury

 Wild Banbury volunteers doing conservation work at the town's Mineral Railway site in January 2022.
 Picture: Wild Banbury

-Wild Banbury is a joint project between BBOWT, Cherwell District Council and Banbury Town Council.
+Wild Banbury was a joint project between BBOWT, Cherwell District Council and Banbury Town Council.

 The project:

-• Holds educational events and activities to inspire people to take action for wildlife
+• Held educational events and activities to inspire people to take action for wildlife

-• Provides information and resources to help those in the area bring nature into their lives
+• Provided information and resources to help those in the area bring nature into their lives

-• Supports and helps grow the network of groups that work to enhance local greenspaces for the benefit of wildlife and people
+• Supported and helped grow the network of groups that work to enhance local greenspaces for the benefit of wildlife and people

-• Helps people to come together to improve community spaces for wildlife
+• Helped people to come together to improve community spaces for wildlife

-• Works with the local authorities to find ways of creating more space for nature within the town
+• Worked with the local authorities to find ways of creating more space for nature within the town

 Let's join forces!
-Are you in a group already working to support wildlife in and around Banbury?
+Are you in a group working to support wildlife in and around Banbury?
 We love working with others and promoting the work they do, so it would be great to hear from you!
-Contact the Wild Banbury project officer at teamwilder@bbowt.org.uk
+Contact us at teamwilder@bbowt.org.uk

 Wild Banbury volunteers working at the town's Spiceball Park in December 2021.
 Picture: Wild Banbury